 Lung cancer treatment in Denver

-For more information about cancer diagnosis, treatment and other services, call askSARAH at (303) 253-3225.
+For more information about lung cancer diagnosis, treatment and other services, call askSARAH at (303) 253-3225.

 Multidisciplinary lung cancer care

-Our multidisciplinary team works together to ensure each patient has a personalized treatment plan and is supported through every step of their cancer journey.
-Our team meets weekly to discuss any updates to your care plan and how we can support you during your care.
+If lung cancer is diagnosed, our multidisciplinary team works together to ensure each patient has a personalized treatment plan and is supported through every step of their cancer journey.
+Our team meets weekly for case conferences to discuss each patient’s treatment plan and ways that we can support you during your care.

 Your lung cancer team of experts includes: